-The FAFSA often cover various areas such as the student’s family situation, the student’s educational background, the student’s educational plans, and prospective colleges, the student’s finances, the student’s spouse’s finances, and the student’s parents’ finances.
+The FAFSA often covers various areas such as the student’s family situation, the student’s educational background, the student’s educational plans, and prospective colleges, the student’s finances, the student’s spouse’s finances, and the student’s parents’ finances.

 Once the FAFSA application is completed and filed, a federal processor will examine all the information provided and pass the examination results on to the financial aid offices of the preferred colleges listed on the FAFSA.

 The FAFSA and CSS Profile both are different and CSS Profile is also required by some colleges.
-The CSS is a fee-based product of the College Board and usually used by colleges to distribute their own institutional funding rather than a federal or state.
+The CSS is a fee-based product of the College Board and is usually used by colleges to distribute their own institutional funding rather than federal or state.
 So Let’s Know some Advantages & benefits of FAFSA Federal Student Aid: